Mea Culpa (Ah! Ça ira!): Composition

 The song blends Gojira’s signature heavy metal sound with operatic vocals and orchestral arrangements.
 It opens with chanted refrains of Ah! Ça ira and Mea culpa, layered over heavy guitar riffs and cinematic percussion.
-Viotti’s operatic delivery contrasts with Joe Duplantier’s growled vocals, creating a dynamic interplay between classical and extreme music traditions.
+Viotti’s operatic delivery contrasts with Joe Duplantier’s growled vocals.

 The track was arranged by Victor Le Masne, known for his work in classical and pop crossover productions.

-Lyrics

-The lyrics are minimalist and repetitive, emphasizing ritualistic cadence and emotional intensity.
-Key lines include: